 Craig has tried to verdict and settled numerous personal injury and workers’ compensation cases resulting in awards exceeding a million dollars for his clients.
 According to Virginia Lawyer’s Weekly, a settlement Craig obtained for a client in 2012 was more than twice the largest workers’ compensation settlement previously reported in Virginia.
 Craig was recognized as a member of Virginia’s “Legal Elite” by Virginia Business Magazine and has been selected as a Virginia “Super Lawyer” for the last eight years, including recognition as one of the Top 100 Lawyers in Virginia and Top 50 Lawyers in Richmond in 2014, 2016, 2017 and 2018.
 He has also been selected for inclusion by his peers in the publication “Best Lawyers in America” since 2013, and is one of the few attorneys recognized in two categories: workers' compensation and personal injury.

 Craig is a member of the Virginia and West Virginia Bars and has been admitted to practice before all state and federal courts in those states.
-Craig currently serves as a Vice President of the Virginia Trial Lawyers Association (VTLA), an association of over 2,000 attorneys committed to fighting for the rights of the injured and improving the fairness of our justice system.
-Craig previously served as VTLA Treasurer, Parliamentarian, and Chair of the Fundraising and Membership Committees and the Workers’ Compensation and Young Trial Lawyer Sections.
+Craig Davis has been sworn in as the President of the Virginia Trial Lawyers Association.
+This accomplishment is a result of decades of hard work and success Craig has shown our clients and injured persons everywhere in the courtroom and at the legislature.
+VLTA is dedicated to promoting professionalism within the trial bar, enhancing the competency of trial lawyers, and protecting and preserving the liberties, rights, and benefits of an efficient and constitutionally sound judicial system.
+Craig previously served as VTLA Vice President, Treasurer, Parliamentarian, and Chair of the Fundraising and Membership Committees and the Workers’ Compensation and Young Trial Lawyer Sections.
 Craig established the annual Workers’ Compensation Section’s Advanced Practice CLE Retreat and served as moderator for the first three years.
 Craig is also a member of the Lewis F. Powell, Jr. American Inn of Court and the Virginia Workers’ Compensation American Inn of Court.
 Craig serves as Secretary and board member of Commonwealth Community Trust, a non-profit organization that administers financial trusts for individuals with disabilities.
 He is also a Fellow of the College of Workers' Compensation Lawyers, an organization which honors attorneys who have distinguished themselves in the field of workers' compensation.

 Craig’s experience in workers’ compensation and personal injury has given him a unique perspective on the overlap between these two areas of law.
 Craig frequently lectures at seminars on successfully resolving combined worker’s compensation and personal injury cases.
 He has also given presentations throughout Virginia on tactics for negotiating workers’ compensation liens in personal injury cases and has published articles on representing undocumented workers in workers’ compensation cases and negotiating cases under the Virginia Workers’ Compensation Act.